 The credit union difference

 While banks and credit unions offer many of the same products and services, there's a big difference in the way the two are structured.
-Credit unions are member-owned, not-for-profit financial cooperatives.
+Credit unions are not-for-profit financial cooperatives.
 That means we're owned by the people who use our products and services – our members.
-That means earnings are returned to members in the form of better rates and lower fees, which also benefits our communities and local economies.
+That means earnings are returned to members through better rates and lower fees, which also benefits our communities and local economies.
 Banks are for-profit corporations where profits are paid to the bank's shareholders.

 |Member-owned||Owned by a small group shareholders|